mattcollects64/TCG-Prototypes/content/post/summarizing-all-major-versions/index.md

 ### Why make this post/site?
 There has been a lot of confusion in the community around the Pokemon pre-release cards lately, and even some cards being listed incorrectly on auction houses.

-I want to make a single post that explains every main category of the pre-release cards so I, and the community, know exactly what we are looking at when these cards popup in future discussions.
+I want to make a single post that explains every main category of the pre-release cards so I, and the community, know exactly what we are looking at when these cards pop up in future discussions.

 ### Disclaimers
 - The information in this post and on the site are based on what I've read from the authenticator (CGC), some of the auction houses selling the cards, instagram videos by GemMintPokemon, excellent discussions over at the EliteFourm, and discussions I've had with individuals via DMs.